 13 Ten problems faced by a Sámi who studies her own community

 Laura Junka-Aikio is a Finnish scholar who currently works as a Marie Sklodowska-Curie Individual Fellow and as project leader for the Norwegian Research Council funded research project New Sámi Renaissance: Nordic Colonialism, Social Change and Indigenous Cultural Policy at the Arctic University Museum of Norway, UiT – The Arctic University of Norway.
-Her research is concerned with the relationships between politics of knowledge, contemporary colonialism and social change, and she has engaged these themes in both Palestine and, since the postdoctoral phase, in the Sámi context in Finland.
+Her research is currently concerned with the relationships between politics of knowledge, identity, contemporary colonialism and social change.

-Veli-Pekka Lehtola is Professor of Sámi Culture in the Giellagas Institute at the University of Oulu, Finland.
-As a researcher he specializes in the history of the Sámi and Lapland, in Sámi representations as well as in modern Sámi art.
+Veli-Pekka Lehtola is is a (North) Sámi from the Aanaar or Inari in Northern Finland and a professor of Sámi culture in the Giellagas Institute for Sámi Studies at the University of Oulu, Finland.
+Lehtola specializes in the history of the Sámi and Lapland, in Sámi representations as well as in modern Sámi art.